IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Experiment

 \subsection{Ablation Study}

 {\textbf{Effects of compression hyper-parameter $\lambda$.}} We analyze the effect of the hyperparameter $\lambda$ in our proposed IBNorm, which controls the strength of the compression on intermediate activations.
-Specifically, we consider $\lambda = 0.5, 4, 8$, corresponding to mild, moderate, and strong compression, respectively.
+We consider $\lambda = 0.5, 4, 8$, corresponding to mild, moderate, and strong compression, respectively.
 As shown in Tab.~\ref{lablation2}, the results show that moderate compression ($\lambda = 4$) achieves the best performance, striking a balance between preserving task-relevant information and suppressing irrelevant variability.
 For instance, IBNorm-S achieves the best scores of 0.2952 and 0.1987.
 We find that overly mild and strong compression lead to suboptimal performance, excessively reducing the representation diversity.

-{\textbf{Effects of operation order and affine reparameterization.}} To better understand the design choices in our proposed IBNorm, we conduct ablation experiments on two critical components: the operation order and the affine reparameterization.
-As shown in Tab.~\ref{ablation2}, IBNorm with notation $*$ denotes applying standardization prior to the compression transformation, namely, $\text{IBNorm}(\bm{x}; \lambda) \equiv \eta \circ s_\lambda \circ \psi \circ \zeta$.
+{\textbf{Effects of compression operation and linear affine reparameterization.}} To further clarify the design choices underlying our proposed IBNorm, we perform ablation studies on two key components: the compression operation and the standardization step.
+As reported in Tab.~\ref{ablation2}, the variant of IBNorm marked with an asterisk (*) applies standardization before the compression operation, namely, $\text{IBNorm}(\bm{x}; \lambda) \equiv \eta \circ s_\lambda \circ \psi \circ \zeta$.
 This modification leads to only minor fluctuations in performance compared to the baseline: for example, the baseline achieves average scores of 0.2950 and 0.1997, while IBNorm-S* obtains 0.2952 and 0.1978 on Leaderboard I and II, respectively.
-This shows that we should do compression and then apply standardization for better performance.
-In addition, IBNorm with notation $**$ removes the linear affine component, which consistently results in a pronounced degradation across benchmarks.
-For instance, IBNorm-L achieves 0.2955 and 0.2055, whereas IBNorm-L** drops to 0.2859 and 0.1934 on Leaderboard I and II, showing the importance of affine reparameterization $(\eta).$
+These results indicate that applying compression operation prior to standardization is preferable for optimal performance.
+In addition, the variant denoted by a double asterisk (**) removes the linear affine component, which results in a substantial performance drop across benchmarks.
+For instance, IBNorm-L achieves 0.2955 and 0.2055, whereas IBNorm-L** drops to 0.2859 and 0.1934 on Leaderboard I and II.
+This pronounced degradation highlights the critical role of the affine reparameterization $(\eta)$ in the IBNorm design.